Composite bonding vs. porcelain veneers: Which one meets your needs?

 Composite Bonding

 The process begins with your dentist choosing a composite shade that closely matches your natural tooth color.
-Then, the surface of your tooth is gently roughened to help the material stick.
-The composite is applied and shaped directly onto your tooth to match its natural shape.
+Then, the surface of your tooth is gently roughened to help the material bond.
+The composite is applied and shaped directly onto your teeth.

 Once the desired look is achieved, the restoration is polished for a smooth, shiny finish.